wustl-pctg/cracer/rdtool/README.md

 The tool and runtime also need this, I believe.

-TODO:
+# TODO

 * We should pick a good name for this tool.
 * Split this off into a separate project repo -- it should not be part of Batcher.
 * Debug performance issues
 * Cleanup the OM data structure.
+Possibly write in C++.
+* BUG (unconfirmed): should re-enable checking at cilk_continue or similar?